 Here we are, halfway through the year already.
 (WTH?)
-Half of a full top ten felt right for a mid-year recap, so I’m sharing my ‘fave fives’: individual scents, vendors and scent trends.
+Half a top ten felt right for mid-year, so I’m sharing my ‘fave fives’: individual scents, vendors and scent trends.
 I’ve been ordering wax with abandon (22 hauls!) and have experienced tremendous scent combinations in the first six months of 2019.

 Top 5 favorite scents this year: